-Other scholars who have studied the craze surrounding the Japanese world of animation says the collaborative efforts and creativity from various sectors all factored in the rise of anime.
+Other scholars who have studied the craze surrounding the Japanese world of animation say the collaborative efforts and creativity from various sectors all factored in the rise of anime.
 From the input of the artists down to the feedback and reception from fans, each niche contributed greatly to shaping the world of anime today.

-The storylines are engaging and thought-provoking primarily because these provide social commentary on past, present, and future landscape, even touching on political notes that resonate with viewers around the globe.
+The storylines are engaging and thought-provoking primarily because they provide social commentary on past, present, and future landscape, even touching on political notes that resonate with viewers around the globe.
 Adult themes such as wars, destruction, and death leave viewers with a devastating yet realistic view of life.
 Other topics and storylines also revolve around the concepts of morality, acceptance, and friendship.

 Engaging and enthralling storylines abound if you know where to look.
 From keeping you entertained with hilarious antics to drawing you in with heartbreaking scenes, anime invites you to look deep within yourself and connect with the story.

-The animated characters in themselves are definitely works of art.
+The animated characters in and of themselves are definitely works of art.
 Come to think of it, most, if not all of the characters are created with such finesse and detail that you’re hard-pressed to find one that doesn’t live up to expectations in terms of visual impact.